macropay-solutions/php-framework-docs/queues.md

 <a name="rate-limiting"></a>
 ### Rate Limiting

 Although we just demonstrated how to write your own rate limiting job middleware, Framework actually includes a rate limiting middleware that you may utilize to rate limit jobs.
-Like [route rate limiters](/routing#defining-rate-limiters), job rate limiters are defined using the `RateLimiter` facade's `for` method.
+Like [route rate limiters](/routing#defining-rate-limiters), job rate limiters are defined using the core `RateLimiter` class configuration.

 For example, you may wish to allow users to backup their data once per hour while imposing no such limit on premium customers.
 To accomplish this, you may define a `RateLimiter` in the `boot` method of your `AppServiceProvider`: